Manifold Fitting in Ambient Space: Numerical Results

-For the data with higher SNR, our method is still able to do a decent job at denoising the images.
-We are able to retrieve many of the prominent features of the face.
-The results are expected as looking at Figure \ref{fig:SNR}, the SNR for each frame for the noise level 1 and 2 is much higher as compared to that of the SNR for the data with noise level 4.
-With a higher level of noise when compared to the signal (lower SNR), it naturally becomes more difficult to denoise the data.
-This difficulty of denoising data with high noise levels is further shown in the results at the noise level 4.
-For the higher noise levels, we are unable to retrieve many of the features of the face.
-However, our method is still able to denoise the data minimally where we are still able to retrieve the information of which direction the face is facing.
+For the sample points with higher noise levels, our algorithm was still able to denoise the images relatively well, as we were able to retrieve many of the prominent features of the face.
+With a higher level of noise, it naturally became more difficult to denoise the sample points, as indicated by the results for noise level 4.
+For the higher noise levels, we were unable to retrieve many of the features of the face.
+However, our algorithm was still able to denoise the sample points minimally, as we were still able to show which direction the face was facing.

-From this numerical result, we can see that our method is able to work well even with data in high dimensional ambient space and only using a degree one polynomial in the MLS step.
-To achieve better results, we can use a polynomial of higher degree to do the approximation at the MLS step, however, the trade off will be that there will be a higher computation cost.
+These numerical results show that our algorithm is able to work well even with sample points in high-dimensional ambient space, and using only a degree-one polynomial in the MLS step.
+To achieve better results, we can use a polynomial of a higher degree to make the approximation at the MLS step; however, the trade-off will be higher computational cost.